After childbirth, hemorrhoids came out.

 Hemorrhoids after childbirth: what to do?

-Candles for the treatment of diseases
+Candles for the treatment of disease

-• Rectal suppositories "Posterisan" contain inactivated strains of Escherichia coli.
+• Rectal suppositories "Posterizan" contain inactivated strains of Escherichia coli.
 Once in the body, these beneficial bacteria activate local immunity.
 In addition, the drug strengthens blood vessels, and its active components do not penetrate into the blood.

 What ointments can be used after childbirth?